jeffriesc/proxmox-kemp/README.md

 unzip Free-VLM-VMware-OVF-64bit/LoadMaster-VLM-7.2.50.0.18765.RELEASE-VMware-OVF-FREE.zip
 ```

-Now you we want to add the .ovf file into your list of VM's.
-For example: `qm importovf [ID] LoadMaster-VLM-[VERSION].RELEASE-VMware-VBox-OVF-FREE.ovf [SERVER]`
+Now you we want to add the .ovf file into your list of VM's using the following line of code. `qm importovf [ID] LoadMaster-VLM-[VERSION].RELEASE-VMware-VBox-OVF-FREE.ovf [SERVER]`

 I set my **ID** to `107` and chose `local` as the **SERVER**
 ```